Research Paper By Esther Muthoga

 The creativity techniques listed in this article can be useful in the coaching process by integrating them among many other coaching competencies.

 Here are a few listed;

-However, creativity is sterile if action does not follow from it.
-Ideas must be evaluated, improved and polished before they have any value.
+However, creativity is sterile if the action does not follow from it.
+Ideas must be evaluated, improved, and polished before they have any value.